-ANNA SINGH DEO is an Ordained Chaplain, ordained by Roshi Joan Halifax, Upaya Zen Center; and is Trained in Chakra Clearing with Applied Integration, by Elizabeth Frediani.
+ANNA SINGH DEO is an Ordained Lay Chaplain, ordained by Roshi Joan Halifax, Upaya Zen Center; and is trained in Soul Witnessing Practice, by Elizabeth Frediani.

 Anna has worked with grief, loss, end-of-life-care, trauma, despair and burnout.
 She has served as a healing presence for and personally bore witness to racism, ecological disaster and intergenerational trauma.
-She has studied with highly respected teachers including Frank Ostaseski, Sobonfu Somé, Joanna Macy, Reggie Ray, Ruth Denison and Rodney Smith.
-She has a Bachelor’s degree in the Biological Sciences and a Master’s degree in Environmental Studies.
+She has studied with highly respected teachers including Sobonfu Somé, Joanna Macy, Frank Ostaseski, Ruth Denison, Reggie Ray and Rodney Smith.
+She has a Bachelor’s degree in Biological Sciences and a Master’s degree in Environmental Studies.
 Having personally recovered from toxic exposure, Anna’s experience includes facilitating Hospice grief and bereavement groups, rehabilitating injured and orphaned wildlife, and working in the environmental clean-up industry.

 This diverse breadth and depth of experience provides Anna with skill and keen ability for relating with each client’s unique circumstance.
-Her deep passion is to support care-givers, change-makers and people committed to their own healing journeys, so they may be well, vital and sustained in their lives as well as in their work.
+Her deep passion is to support change-makers, care-givers and people committed to their own healing journeys, so they may be well, vital and sustained in their lives as well as in their work.

 “Listening creates a holy silence.
 When you listen generously to people, they can hear the truth in themselves, often for the very first time.”